US ramping up Covid-19 genome sequencing to track variants, CDC director says - KRDO

 Scientists search for coronavirus mutations by taking samples of the virus from patients’ nasal swabs and analyzing their genetic sequences.

-“We anticipate that we’re probably going to be sequencing up to three to four more than we are already sequencing,” Walensky said Monday.
+“We anticipate that we’re probably going to be sequencing up to three to four more than we are already sequencing,” Walensky said.

 “I think once we have more sequencing that’s happening, we’ll have a better idea as to how many variants there are and what proportion are out there.”